friendly/candisc/docs/reference/plot_discrim.md

 **Plotting in discriminant space**

-When `vars` specifies `LD1` and/or `LD2` (e.g., `LD2 ~ LD1`), the
+When `vars` specifies discriminant dimensions (e.g., `LD2 ~ LD1`), the
 function automatically:

 1. Calculates discriminant scores using [`predict_discrim()`](https://friendly.github.io/candisc/reference/predict_discrim.md)

-2. Creates a new LDA model in discriminant space
+2. Creates a new LDA model in the discriminant space

-3. Plots the observations and decision boundaries in that space
+3. Plots the observations and decision boundaries in this transformed space

-4. Adds axis labels showing the percentage of between-group variance explained by each dimension

-This is useful for visualizing the discriminant analysis results in the space where groups are maximally separated.
-The axis labels automatically include the variance percentages, e.g., "Discriminant dimension 1 (86.5%)".
+This is particularly useful for visualizing how well the discriminant dimensions separate the groups, since by construction the groups are maximally separated in discriminant space.

+**Reversing discriminant axes**

+The orientation of discriminant axes (LD1, LD2, etc.) is arbitrary in the sense that multiplying any discriminant dimension by -1 does not change the discriminant solution or model fit.
+The `rev.axes` parameter allows you to reverse the direction of one or both axes when plotting in discriminant space.
+This can be useful for:

+- Aligning the discriminant plot with conventional interpretations (e.g., having "positive" on the right)

+- Making the orientation consistent across different analyses or visualizations

+- Improving the interpretability of the axes in relation to the original variables

+The `rev.axes` parameter **only affects plots of discriminant dimensions** (e.g., `LD2 ~ LD1`) and has no effect when plotting original observed variables.
+To reverse the horizontal axis (x-axis), set `rev.axes[1] = TRUE`; to reverse the vertical axis (y-axis), set `rev.axes[2] = TRUE`.
+Both axes can be reversed simultaneously with `rev.axes = c(TRUE, TRUE)`.

 ## References